AndreiMihaiSurueanu/signal-clone/README.md

 <!--

+✅ Your project is ready!

+To run your project, run one of the following npm commands.

+- npm run android
+- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
+- npm run web

 // Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";
 // TODO: Add SDKs for Firebase products that you want to use